deepakbackuply/softaculous_api/cpanel/guide/edit_backup_loc.md

 ## Edit a Remote Backup Location
-This document explains how to edit a remote backup location using Softaculous API.
+This guide explains how to edit a remote backup location using Softaculous API.

 ### via cURL
 ```php